 Rachel doesn’t believe that kids prints should be solely for kids.
 Here she is in her self drafted quilting cotton dress printed in sugar plum fairies.. and frogs… and things. 😊

 Jane made this lovely pineapple print yellow seersucker sundress for Mioaw, she chose the fabric herself which has proved a good move as she has lived in it all summer (YAYYYY!).
 The pattern is Burda 9417.

 Martine made this lovely printed needlecord dress up for her 9 year old granddaughter in dressmaking classes in the South of France.
 We ❤️!

 Bess nearly didn’t make this white cotton broderie anglaise dress because she was worried about cursing the summer but in the end decided 2018 sunshine was a dead-cert.
 Yayyy for proper summers!
 The pattern came out of the June 2018 Burda magazine, it’s supposed to have wing type things over the armholes but Bess decided to not do them <s>because she couldn’t understand the instructions</s> because she decided they were overkill.

 This is Braenna wearing her self drafted yellow linen circular skirt dress; made all on her own in the summer holidays.
 Isn’t she amazing?
 We ❤️❤️❤️!

 Jane wearing her superb self drafted shift dress made up in Japanese nani IRO printed linen.
 Lined in Venezia and piped with fine satin (self made) piping.
-Isn’t it fabulous?
-And we ❤ the shoes too!

 Julie made up this super jacquard jersey into a three quarter sleeve dress and is really pleased with it (as are we!).
 The pattern is self drafted and works brilliantly with this stable jersey that behaves much like a ponte roma jersey does (although this is a lighter/looser weave).